GreyDGL/PentestGPT/README.md

 1. Install `requirements.txt` with `pip install -r requirements.txt`
 2. Configure the cookies in `config`.
 You may follow a sample by `cp config/chatgpt_config_sample.py config/chatgpt_config.py`.
+   - **If you're using cookie, please go through the following details!!!**
-   - If you're using cookie, please watch this video: https://youtu.be/IbUcj0F9EBc.
-The general steps are:
+       - please watch this video: https://youtu.be/IbUcj0F9EBc.
-       - Login to ChatGPT session page.
+       - *Use Chrome* to login to ChatGPT.
        - In `Inspect - Network`, find the connections to the ChatGPT session page.
-       - Find the cookie in the **request header** in the request to `https://chat.openai.com/api/auth/session` and paste it into the `cookie` field of `config/chatgpt_config.py`.
-(You may use Inspect->Network, find session and copy the `cookie` field in `request_headers` to `https://chat.openai.com/api/auth/session`)
+       - Find the cookie in the **request header** in the request to `https://chat.openai.com/public-api/conversation_limit` and paste it into the `cookie` field of `config/chatgpt_config.py`.
+(You may use Inspect->Network, find session and copy the `cookie` field in `request_headers` to `https://chat.openai.com/public-api/conversation_limit`)
-       - Note that the other fields are temporarily deprecated due to the update of ChatGPT page.
        - Fill in `userAgent` with your user agent.
+       - During the usage of PentestGPT, **You may be asked to refresh the session as cookie expired**.
+Please copy the request to `https://chat.openai.com/public-api/conversation_limit` as **cURL** and paste it to `config/chatgpt_config_curl.txt`.
+Follow the instruction and the session will be updated.
+       - Note that each cookie may work for around 30 mins.
    - If you're using API:
        - Fill in the OpenAI API key in `chatgpt_config.py`.
 3. To verify that the connection is configured properly, you may run `python3 test_connection.py`.
 You should see some sample conversation with ChatGPT.